haciduru/abm-using-igraph/README.md

 *Land Use Codes - Hamilton County Auditor Dusty Rhodes* is a list of all (I assume) land-use types in Hamilton County.

 *split_by_100_prj_points.csv* has all land-uses in Hamilton County, OH.

+**init.r**

+The *init.r* file has all the code that creates the virtual environment and the agents.
+The virtual environment is an igraph graph object.
+It is used to find the shortest paths between the agents' activity nodes.
+Additionally, the code in this file initializes three named lists.
+These are *citizens.on.nodes*, *offenders.on.nodes*, and *victim.nodes*.

+The *citizens.on.nodes* list is later used to calculate guardianship level in and around any node.
+Note that a node of the igraph object corresponds to a street segment/subsegment in the real world.